-Basic workflow: Create a new track in your DAW and assign the input with matching number - e.g. DAW 'Input 1' = 'TB REC' 1.
-When your interface is connected over USB, 'USB REC' is where you send audio to your DAW for recording.
-The 'USB REC' row represents DAW USB REC 'Inputs 1 - 24'.
-Basic workflow: Create a new track in your DAW and assign the input with matching number - e.g. DAW 'Input 1' = 'USB REC' 1.
-ADAT OUT This row lets you route up to 16 mono audio channels to the ADAT output.
-SPDIF This row lets you send 2 audio channels to S/PDIF-compliant equipment OUT over coaxial RCA cable.
-The AFX IN row ('AFX' short for 'Antelope FX') lets you route up to 16 AFX IN mono audio channels into the FPGA FX.
-Note that you must route at least one signal here before any FX are being applied.
-MIX CH1 - The 'Mixer' tab is home to four low-latency mixers with 32 inputs each.
-This CH4 row lets you route audio to their inputs. l
+- This row represents DAW 'Inputs 1 - 32'.
+This is where you send audio to your DAW.
+Create a new track in your DAW and assign the input with matching number - e.g. DAW 'Input 1' = TB REC' 1.
+This row also represents all computer audio, such as media playback, YouTube, etc. When connected over USB: USB REC This row represents DAW 'Inputs 1 - 24'.
+This is where you send audio to your DAW.
+Create a new track in your DAW and assign the output with matching number - e.g. DAW 'Input 1' = USB REC' 1.
+This row also represents all computer audio, such as media playback, YouTube, etc. S/PDIF OUT This row lets you route 2 audio channels to S/PDIF-compliant equipment over coaxial RCA cable.
+AFX IN The AFX IN row ('AFX' short for 'Antelope FX') lets you route audio into the FPGA FX.
+You can route up to 16 mono channels and stack up to 8 effects on each, independent of sample rate.
+FPGA FX are found in the 'Effects' tab.
+Note: You must route at least one signal here before any effects are being applied.
+MIX CH1 - CH4 The 'Mixer' tab is home to four low-latency Direct Monitoring mixers with 32 inputs each.
+This row lets you route audio to them.